HunterSherms/ktorio.github.io/servers/features/metrics-micrometer.md

 ## Installing

 The Metrics feature requires you to specify a `MeterRegistry` at installation.
-For test purposes you can use the `SimpleMeterRegistry`, for more productive environments you can choose [any registry depending on your timeline database vendor](https://micrometer.io/docs).
+For testing purposes you can use the `SimpleMeterRegistry`.
+For production environments you can choose [any available registry depending on your time series database vendor](https://micrometer.io/docs).

 ```kotlin